OrangeTux/orangetux.nl/content/post/debrick-core9g25-intro.md

 The vendor doesn't ship the SoM with an empty NAND.
 It already contains 2 bootloaders, a Linux kernel and a root filesystem.
-Because these programs are quite old we reflashed the NAND and ieplaced the stack with more recent versions of the programs.
+Because these programs are quite old we reflashed the NAND and replaced the stack with more recent versions of the programs.
 Reflashing the NAND is dangerous and can lead to bricked and therefor unusable devices.
 In a series of 3 posts I'll demonstrate how to fix a bricked CORE 9G25.
 In this first post I'll explain how a normal